rituraj2084/Meal-Mate/README.md

-# FoodFrenzy - A Swiggy Clone
+# MealMate - A Food Delivery App

 Welcome to MealMate, a Swiggy clone web application built using React, Redux, Tailwind CSS, and various React libraries.